atsign-foundation/at_client_sdk/at_client_mobile/README.md

 # at_client_mobile
-This SDK provides the essential methods for building an app using the @protocol
+This SDK provides the essential methods for building an app using the @protocol with useful device specific features for iOS and Android applications.

 ## Installation:
 To use this library in your app, first add it to your pubspec.yaml